websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

     </Context>
     ```

      Setting `crossContext="true"` lets multiple web applications use the same class loader.
-This configuration includes commented instructions and tags for configuring a JAAS realm, disabling persistent sessions, and disabling sessions entirely.
+This configuration includes commented instructions and tags for disabling persistent sessions and disabling sessions entirely.

 1. Provide Catalina access to the JARs in `$CATALINA_BASE/lib/ext` by opening your `$CATALINA_BASE/conf/catalina.properties` file and appending this value to the `common.loader` property: